Self-bound droplets in quasi-two-dimensional dipolar condensates: Formulation

 Moreover, $E=\langle\mathrm{GS}|\hat{H}|\mathrm{GS}\rangle=E_{\rm kin}+E_{2B}+E_{3B}$ in Eq.~\eqref{meanham} is the total energy which consists of the kinetic energy ($E_{\rm kin}$), the 2B interaction energy ($E_{2B}$), and the 3B interaction energy ($E_{3B}$).
 In explicit form, we have

-The order parameters for the ground state of the condensate can be obtained by minimizing the total energy with respect to $\phi$, $G$, and $F$.
-After projecting the resulting equations onto the tangential space of the Gaussian manifold~\cite{dipdrop2020,bindrop2021,Shi2018,Shi2019}, we obtain the equations of motion in the imaginary time $\tau$, i.e.,
+The imaginary-time equations of motion can be obtained by minimizing the total energy with respect to $\phi$, $G$, and $F$.
+After projecting the resulting equations onto the tangential space of the Gaussian manifold~\cite{dipdrop2020,bindrop2022,Shi2018,Shi2019}, we obtain

-\end{widetext} Numerically, one may evolve Eqs.~\eqref{eom1}-\eqref{eom3} simultaneously, which eventually converges to the order parameters for the ground state.
+\end{widetext} Numerically, one may evolve Eqs.~\eqref{eom} simultaneously, which eventually converges to the order parameters for the ground state.